paulmarrington/Able/Assets/Askowl/Able/Documentation/Askowl-Able.md

 }
 ```

-In this admittedly theoretical example, once a job has been processed it is either finished or put on another job list for a dispatcher to decide what is next.
+In this theoretical example, once we have processed a job we mark it finished or put it on another job list for a dispatcher to decide what to do next.
 Note that this example only works with small numbers of jobs, since it is only processing between 30 and 60 jobs a second.
-You could use `Walk`, but I would use something other than Update - possibly an Emitter so we can process only when needed.

-There is also a function to move to the end of a list for better dispersal of usage (LRU - least recently used).
-It can also be used to move an item to the end of the list regardless of priority.
+There is also a function to move to the end of a list for better dispersal of usage (LRU - least used). you can also use it to move an item to the end of the list regardless of priority.

 ```c#
 var result = jobs.First.Item;